1888 — Las Cruces College opens for its first school year

 2014 — Hired two full-time day career firefighters

 NMSU Fire Department has had a history of having paid administrative staff but not paid firefighters.
-In early January, we hired two firefighters (Eric Adair-NMSU FD Student Alum and Richard Largent).
-Eric left us later in the year and became a Albuquerque firefighter.
-Robert Boehms was hired in November to replace Eric.
+In early January, we hired two firefighters: Eric Adair-NMSU FD Student Alum, and Richard Largent.
+Eric left later in the year and became an Albuquerque firefighter.
+Robert Boehms was hired in November to replace Eric Adair.

 2014 — First Deputy Chief hired in NMSU’s Fire Department history